ms/buildtogether.tech/delivery/index.md

 ---
 ---

-In most courses, once you submit an assignment you never have to work on it again.
-Project courses are different:
+In most courses you never have to work on an assignment again once you submit it.
+Most project courses are different:

 1. Assignments are cumulative, i.e., each one builds on the ones before it.